APS Careers | Career navigator

 Pick up to three profiles that resonate with you and think about why.
 Was it the person’s story, their field of work, or something else?
 Would you want to pursue any of these career paths?

 First answer as many of these questions as you can.
-What are your top 3 takeaways?
+What are your top three takeaways?
 Are there any physicist profiles or career paths from the last activity that would match the criteria you have just created?